numsol/HybGe-Flow3D/README.md

 Timothy B. Costa, timothy.costa@numericalsolutions.org

+### Contributors ###

+- Timothy B. Costa
+- Anthony B. Costa
+- Joe Umhoefer

 ### Change Log ###

+Version 2.2.0
+- Add new function hgf::models::stokes::check_divergence.
+    - Calculates divergence of Stokes solution on each cell and places value in info input vector.
+If requested, prints divergence to vtk file for visualization.
+- Bug in outflow boundary condition in Stokes model fixed.
+- Viscosity removed from parameters struct and placed as variable in Stokes class.
+    - hgf::models::stokes::build initializes viscosity to 1.0.
+    - Examples updated to reflect this change.
+- Vector that tracks immersed boundary is now initialized to the length of the pressure vector during build.

 Version 2.1.0
 - Add linear solver controls to parameters struct.
 Requires Parameters.dat file include: